-To qualify for a reduction, the person must be over 18 and entitled to any of the following benefits:
+To qualify for the discount the person must be over 18 and entitled to any of the following benefits:

-- Disability living allowance (care component) at the highest rate or middle rate
+- Disability Living Allowance (care component) at the highest or middle rate

 - Severe Disablement Allowance

-- Universal credit which includes a limited capability element
+- Universal Credit which included a limited capability element

 - You will need a certificate signed by a GP confirming that the condition is permanent and severely affects thinking and social functioning.
 The GP will need to complete the below certificate.